Every children’s ministry needs more than a few good men! Here are the top five reasons to recruit male volunteers.

-“When a church’s leadership is committed to serving and communicates its commitment to serve, this creates a synergy that helps the men of the church take a greater interest in serving as positive male role models,” says Hudson.
-“It’s such an important role, especially at a time when so many young children lack positive male role models in their lives.”
+“When a church’s leadership is committed to serving and communicates that commitment, this creates a synergy that helps the men of the church take a greater interest in serving as positive male role models,” says Hudson.
+“It’s such an important role, especially at a time when so many young children lack positive male role models.”

 Here are key strategies Hudson recommends to increase the male presence on your children’s ministry team.